LISBON, PORTO & THE DOURO

 Our three-day Lisbon stay includes exploring on foot – popping in and out of the exciting shops and cafés of Principe Real and Chiado, getting lost in the mysterious alleyways of the Alfama (Moorish), and wandering down to the inviting blue waters of the Tagus river – always stopping long enough to breath in the city, and fall in love with its tranquil pace.
 An introduction to the works of poet Fernando Pessoa, and a tile painting class are a few planned activities you can look forward to.
 And Fado, of course.
 There will be an opportunity to visit the region of Belem, home to architectural wonders from Portugal’s ‘Age of Discovery’.
 Belem is also home to the Berardo gallery with its amazing collection of contemporary art.
 And the must-see MAAT Gallery – stunning modern architecture built right on the riverbank.

-For more edge you might want to take in the LX Factory with its crazy/arty stores and cafés, and the colourful bars on Nova Carvalho (former brothels), and the bohemian Bairro Alto area.
 You’ll enjoy a full range of dining experiences from back street café, to some of the city’s wonderful modern restaurants.
-Of course, you’ll want to spend several hours eating and drinking at the amazing revamped Ribeira “Time Out” Market…the best party in town!
+And you’ll experience a wonderful Cooking Class at the renown Ribeira “Time Out” Market…the best party in town!

 South of Lisbon we’ll visit the colourful wine region of Setubal.
 Sip luscious Moscatel wine in a magical garden, complete with a pond and pavilions – followed by a VIP candlelit lunch in a winery cellar.

-Our Lisbon accommodation will be at ˜arty’ apartments bordering the city’s swanky, bohemian and the hip neighbourhoods – everything within walking distance.
+Our Lisbon accommodation will be at an “old world meets hip” establishment, bordering the city’s swanky and bohemian neighbourhoods – everything within walking distance.

 “Billy and Kato spent a lot of time organizing this trip and it showed.
 Many of the places we stayed, the food we ate, and experiences we enjoyed, would not have been possible if we were on our own.
 The accommodations were first rate, the restaurants and meals were excellent and there were new and surprising experiences each day.
 We did not know that Portugal had so much to offer, but Billy and Kato did, and they were delighted to share it with us.
 If you are looking for a first class trip that offers great value and lots of wonderful experiences, travel to Portugal with Billy and Kato.”
 C & W Boyd, Ancaster